-- a) Charts: Prepare the Charts of formulae for Matrix, Differentiation, Integration, Complex Numbers - b) Charts: Compare last weather conditions with current weather to predict future weather through chart. - c) Models: Prepare the cardboard models based on real world applications of derivatives.

-d) Presentation/Seminar: Prepare a presentation/seminar on any relevant topic of interdisciplinary nature.

-- e) History of Mathematics: Prepare a write up on the Historical path of Calculus. - f) Solution of system of linear equations: Form the system of linear equations up to three variables for the given electrical circuit using matrices and solve it. - g) Maxima and Minima: Find a real-world problem related to finding area/volume, form the corresponding function and find maxima/minima.
-For example, maximize the volume of a box made of a rectangle tin sheet by cutting off squares of same size from each corner and folding up. - h) Slope of tangent: Find the slope of tangent for the given curves at a given point using derivative and verify using suitable software. - i) Area/Volume: Find the area of a given closed regain or volume of revolution for a given function using integration and verify using suitable software. - j) Solution of Differential equation: Form differential equations for real-world problems and plot the graph using suitable software with geometrical interpretation. - k) Geometrical representation of complex numbers: Formulate the geometrical representation of addition, subtraction, multiplication, etc. and explain using suitable software.
+- a) Charts: Prepare the Charts of formulae for Matrix, Differentiation, Integration. - b) Charts: Compare last weather conditions with current weather to predict future weather through chart. - c) Models: Prepare the cardboard models based on real world applications of derivatives. - d) Presentation/Seminar: Prepare a presentation/seminar on any relevant topic of interdisciplinary nature. - e) History of Mathematics: Prepare a write up on the Historical path of Calculus. - f) Solution of system of linear equations: Form the system of linear equations up to three variables for the given electrical circuit using matrices solve it. - g) Maxima and Minima: Find a real-world problem related to finding area/volume, form the corresponding function and find maxima/minima.
+For example, maximize the volume of a box made of a rectangle tin sheet by cutting off squares of same size from each corner and folding up. - h) Slope of tangent: Find the slope of tangent for the given curves at a given point using derivative and visualize the location using suitable software. - i) Area/Volume: Find the area of a given closed region or volume of revolution for a given function using integration and visualize using suitable software. - j) Solution of Differential equation: Form differential equations for real-world problems and plot the graph using suitable software with geometrical interpretation. - k) Statistics: Collect the data of world of work and find mean, mean deviation and standard deviation for that data.